 Michael no longer keeps in touch with his East Orange High School friends, Garfield and Harvey, but he is glad to have maintained a close relationship with his 8th-grade friend, Mark.
 He fondly remembers playing basketball with Mark and visiting his house, where Mark's grandmother would bake them cookies.
 Mark went on to become a high school math teacher, retired as the president of his teachers' union, and now lives in Pennsylvania with his wife, Linda.
 Michael and his partner Debbie often visit Mark and Linda, and the couple reciprocates by visiting them in Montville.
 Michael and Mark frequently text, chat on the phone, and occasionally meet up for a bite to eat.

 In addition to Mark, Michael had another 8th-grade friend, David.
 Michael, Mark, and David and others played basketball together at their school's Columbian Park playground.
 Michael recalls visiting David's house in the fall of 1967, raking leaves together, and enjoying sandwiches prepared by David’s mother.
 Michael was surprised to learn that not all Jewish families followed the strict dietary laws, but he appreciated the ham and cheese sandwiches since both boys were hungry.
 After 8th grade, their paths diverged: David went to a predominantly white high school, while Michael attended East Orange High School, which was largely Black.
 They lost touch for over 50 years but eventually reconnected through social media.
-However, Michael was disheartened to see a Confederate flag on David’s profile.
+However, Michael was disheartened to see a Confederate flag on David’s profile, the American equivalent of the swastika.
 When questioned, this Texas resident, now Dr. David Schwartz dismissed it as "heritage," but to Michael, it echoed the same "cut-and-paste" racist rhetoric.
 It reminded him of the Civil Rights murders of Black and Jewish workers like Chaney, Goodman, and Schwerner, stirring emotions of betrayal.

 Michael’s feelings about race are further complicated by innocent images of children of different races hugging and playing together.
 While such pictures are meant to symbolize hope for a better future, they remind Michael of the scene in Roots where Missy Anne, a white character, betrays her Black childhood friend, Kizzy, despite their bond as young girls.
 This memory hits close to home, as Michael personally knew the actress Leslie Uggams, who played Kizzy, decades ago when she dated his uncle Ronald in Harlem.
 Some friends are for life, others well they spoil like milk, so you pick them up and throw their ass out before they stink up the place.